 Jessie with her husband, Andy, and grandmother Janice Rasey at her Wheat Ridge home.

-Whether advocating for the rights of women, or working to expand the access to the ballot, State Representative Jessie Danielson has fought to make Colorado a better place to live.
-First elected in 2014 as a Democrat serving Colorado’s House District 24, Jessie serves on the House’s Agriculture, Livestock and Natural Resources Committee, the Public Health and Human Services Committee, and the Local Government Committee.
+State Representative Jessie Danielson has fought to make Colorado a better place to live.
+First elected in 2014 as a Democrat serving Colorado’s House District 24, Jessie serves as Speaker Pro Tempore.
+She currently serves on the House Appropriations, Agriculture & Natural Resources and Public Health committees.
 In 2015 Gov. John Hickenlooper appointed her to the Colorado Commission on Aging.

-Before being elected, Jessie was the Colorado State Director for America Votes, which works nationwide to expand access to the ballot and protect every American citizen’s right to vote.
+Before serving in elected office, Jessie was the Colorado State Director for America Votes, which works nationwide to expand access to the ballot and protect every American citizen’s right to vote.
 Jessie was instrumental in the passage of the groundbreaking Voter Access and Modernized Elections Act of 2013, which has expanded every Coloradan’s access to the ballot.

 Jessie is the third generation of her family calling Wheat Ridge home.
 She grew up on her family’s farm near Ault.
 Her grandmother has resided in Wheat Ridge for nearly sixty years, and Jessie’s mother, aunt and two uncles are all proud graduates of Wheat Ridge High School.

 Jessie holds a BA from the University of Colorado, and also studied abroad at Spain’s Universidad de Sevilla.